SorenTheSwede/SorenTheSwede/README.md

 - 👋 Hi, I’m @SorenTheSwede
-- 👀 I’m interested in a little bit of everything
+- 👀 I’m interested in a little bit of everything, but mostly Meshtastic
-- 🌱 I’m currently learning a little bit of everything
+- 🌱 I’m currently learning a little bit of everything, but mostly Meshtastic
 - 💞️ I’m looking to collaborate on whatever I can contribute on, but I have no coding skills so we'll see
 - 📫 How to reach me sorenfranson@gmail.com